BigHeadStudiosLTD/Smart-Study-V1/README.md

 More coming soon.
 REMINDER:
 I would like to remind you that this project is still WIP so there are not many features yet.
+!IMPORTANT:
+!IF IT SAYS THAT THE APP IS MISSING RENAME THE EXE TO WindowsFormsApp2!